brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 ---
 layout: post
-title: Database Replication, a bit of theory
+title: Database Replication Theory, a primer
 meta: replication
 draft: true
 ---

 Let me start with some background.
-AlphaSights has offices in North America, Europe and Asia and is rapidly expanding.
+[AlphaSights](https://engineering.alphasights.com/) has offices in North America, Europe and Asia and is rapidly expanding.
 People working in these 3 continents rely heavily on the tools that we build to do their job, so any performance issue has a big impact in their work.
 As the number of people using our systems increased our database started to feel the pressure.
-Initially we could just keep increasing our database server capacity, getting a more powerful machine, adding more RAM, and keep scaling vertically, but there is one problem that we cannot solve with more money, unfortunately: The speed of light.
+Initially we could just keep increasing our database server capacity, getting a more powerful machine, adding more RAM, and keep scaling vertically, but there is one problem that we cannot solve, unfortunately: The limit of the speed of light.

 No matter how quickly we can _execute_ a query, if the database is in North America, the data still needs to travel all the way to Asia before people in